Records Management and Archives Formation Plan

 This Archives Formation Plan is valid from 1 January 2010 onwards and, where applicable, retroactively from 1 January 1999.

 The executive responsibility for records management lies with the Director of FSD.
-The IT Services Manager is responsible for data security and the preservation, conversion and any disposal of digital data.
-The Information Services Manager is responsible for archiving the hard copies of contracts and agreements related to the archiving and reuse of data.
-The responsibility for removal of personal information from research data lies with the Development Manager and the IT Services Manager.
+The IT Manager is responsible for data security and the preservation, conversion and any disposal of digital data.
+The Service Manager is responsible for archiving the hard copies of contracts and agreements related to the archiving and reuse of data.
+The responsibility for removal of personal information from research data lies with the data protection officer and the IT Manager.
 The removal must comply with the Ministry of Finance guidelines on the removal of classified data (in Finnish).
 Responsibilities concerning specific documents are defined in more detail in Appendix 1.

 A Preservation Planning Team decides on changes to the contents of the Archives Formation Plan.
-The team comprises FSD’s Director, managers of each of FSD’s operational modules, Development Manager (Data Protection Officer), Data Security Officer, Information Architect, and IT Services Specialist.
+The team comprises FSD’s Director, managers of each of FSD’s operational modules, data protection officer, data security officer, senior specialists of IT-infrastructure and web services.
 The working group convenes 3–4 times a year.
 The Archives Formation Plan is reviewed annually to ensure that it is in line with current practices.
-The responsibility for maintaining the Archives Formation Plan lies with the Development Manager also in charge of questions regarding legislative compliance in the preservation of research data.
+The responsibility for maintaining the Archives Formation Plan lies with the data protection officer also in charge of questions regarding legislative compliance in the preservation of research data.

 The Archives Formation Plan is preserved in electronic form only.
 Information on changes is documented with a version control system.